-Simulation of work tasks and activities must take place in a realistic working environment.
+Simulation must be undertaken in a 'realistic working environment' (RWE).
 A RWE is "an environment which replicates the key characteristics in which the skill to be assessed is normally employed".
 The RWE must provide conditions the same as the normal day-to-day working environment, with a similar range of demands, pressures and requirements for cost-effective working.
-Simulation can be used across all units, although it's preferable to use it in the mandatory unit.